Exports of Russian oil via the shadow fleet have nearly doubled over the past year

 Experts call for stricter sanctions to be imposed on the shadow fleet.
 They warn that an accident involving these old vessels could cause an environmental disaster, leading to an oil spillage in European coastal waters.

 The Kyiv School of Economics’ report highlights the increasing importance of Russia’s “shadow fleet” in circumventing .
-It suggests that the current measures have not sufficiently curtailed Russian oil revenue as Moscow has adjusted its export strategies.
+It suggests that the current measures have not sufficiently curtailed Russian oil as Moscow has adjusted its export strategies.

 Read More @ euromaidanpress.com